deadpool-cell/eip-8130/README.md

 ## Overview

 EIP-8130 defines a new transaction type and onchain system contract that together provide account abstraction.
-Accounts configure authorized owners and verifiers in the system contract; the protocol validates transactions using onchain verifier contracts that implement `IVerifier.verify(hash, data)`.
+Accounts configure authorized owners and verifiers in the system contract;stransactions using onchain verifier contracts that implement `IVerifier.verify(hash, data)`.

 ## Contracts